How to use the command 'adb reverse' (with examples)

 Explanation:

-is the command to initiate reverse socket connections.--list
+: This subcommand is used to reverse socket connections.--list

 Use case 2: Reverse a TCP port from an emulator or device to localhost